brunofelixf/show-github-user/README.md

-# projeto-inicial-fetch-github-api
+# Uso do Fetch para github-api

-Repositório contendo os arquivos iniciais do projeto de Fetch e GitHub API
+Exibe a foto e nome de usuários do github